 – From a 1939 tourist brochure in Montreal

-In the last two posts, I have discussed the history of two restaurants with a German theme which operated in Montreal run by two brothers, John and William Krausmann.
-They hailed from Elora, Ontario but had a Germanic heritage reflected in the food and drinks served.
-John had importation rights for some top German and Bohemian brands of beer including Kulmbacher and what is now called Pilsner Urquell.
+In the last two posts I discussed the history of two restaurants with a German theme in Montreal operated by two brothers, John and William Krausmann.
+They hailed from Elora, Ontario but had a Germanic heritage that was reflected in the food and drinks served.
+John had importation rights for some prestige German and Bohemian beers including Kulmbacher and what is now called Pilsner Urquell.
 John’s restaurant, founded 1901, was in the financial district.
 It prospered for a generation but appears not to have survived, or for long, his death in 1929.

 William’s Lorraine Cafe, founded in 1922, continued in business into the 1980s, changing location at least once.
 Since 1990, Brisket, a restaurant which offers a diverse, “Montreal” menu, operates on the last site occupied by Kraussman’s on Beaver Hall Hill.*

 Brisket continues the Krausmann legacy in a modest way by including “Salon Krausmann” in its full name and also, it features the pickled pork hock dish which was a specialty of the old Krausmann restaurants.